Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Conclusion

 \section{Conclusion}

-In this paper, we analyze the properties of photonic band functions and consider the problem of band structure reconstruction in the context of two-dimensional periodic PhCs.
+In this paper, we analyze the properties of photonic band functions and consider the problem of band structure reconstruction in the context of 2D PhCs.
 The regularity of band functions is crucial for our proposed approximation method.
-In contrast to the traditional sampling algorithms based upon global polynomial interpolation and limited to the edges of the irreducible Brillouin zone, we propose an efficient and accurate global approximation algorithm based upon the Lagrange interpolation methods for computing band functions over the whole first Brillouin zone.
-Regarding the selection of sampling points, we consider five different sampling algorithms to select suitable interpolation points in the first Brillouin zone or the irreducible Brillouin zone.
+In contrast to the traditional sampling algorithms based upon global polynomial interpolation and limited to the edges of the irreducible Brillouin zone, we propose an efficient and accurate global approximation algorithm based upon the Lagrange interpolation methods for computing band functions over the whole Brillouin zone.
+Regarding the selection of sampling points, we consider five different sampling algorithms to select suitable interpolation points in the irreducible Brillouin zone or a quadrilateral composed of the irreducible Brillouin zone and its mirror symmetry along one edge.
 We observe algebraic convergence rate and the numerical tests demonstrate that our method can approximate band functions efficiently.
-For example, our methods reach relative error below $1\%$ using only 45 sampling points.
-It should be noted that we focus on sampling algorithms based upon global polynomial interpolation in this paper since this is the current Start-Of-The-Art.
+For example, our methods reach relative error below $1\%$ using only 45 sampling points for sampling methods defined on the Irreducible Brillouin zone.
+It should be noted that we focus on sampling algorithms based upon global polynomial interpolation in this paper since this is the current state of the art.
 However, this current method cannot identify branch points quite efficiently, since the global interpolation approximation has a relatively slow convergence rate due to the piecewise analyticity of the band functions.
-In order to make better use of this property, we will explore adaptive sampling algorithms based upon piecewise polynomial interpolation in the future for better performance.
+In order to make better use of this property, we will explore adaptive sampling algorithms based upon piecewise polynomial interpolation in the future.